Medical, Dental, and Behavioral Health Care offered at Lummi Tribal Health Center

 For babies over six months of age participants can buy cereal and jarred baby foods.
 Infant formula is available for babies who are not breastfed.

-WIC offered at Pregnancy Aid of Snohomish County in Granite Falls
+WIC offered by Pregnancy Aid of Snohomish County in Snohomish

 Provides free, nutritious foods each month (including milk, eggs, cereal, cheese, dried beans, juice, peanut butter and infant formula) to pregnant or breast-feeding women, infants, and young children under five.